-As of April 19th, 2021 every American over 16 years old is eligible to receive a COVID-19 vaccine.
+As of May 10th, 2021 every American 12 years and older is eligible to receive a COVID-19 vaccine.
 Many still have uncertainties about how these vaccines were developed so fast, deeming them “experimental”.
 This is probably the most common, and in my opinion understandable question that drives hesitancy towards the COVID-19 vaccines.
 If typical vaccine development can take 12-15 years1, how could vaccines developed in under 12 months be made without compromising safety?
 Understanding this requires the context of the history of coronavirus research, vaccine technology development, and the emergency use authorization.

 Just How Novel is Coronavirus?

 To start, coronaviruses are a common type of virus which causes disease in humans and other animals ranging from mild sickness to deadly infections.
 Coronaviruses were first formally studied in the 1960s when researchers began to investigate a virus causing what we know as the common cold2.
 These studies helped us understand how these viruses infect us and other animals in different ways.
 Because the common cold is, well, common, and because there is such a vast amount of coronaviruses that infect animals, they have been continuously and thoroughly studied4.

 The virus that caused the first SARS (severe acute respiratory syndrome) outbreak in 2002 shares 79% of its genome with the virus that causes COVID-19 (SARS-CoV2)5.
 Not surprisingly, these two viruses use some of the same methods to infect our body6.
 Because of research on viruses like this, scientists had a huge head-start in understanding the mechanism through which SARS-CoV2 attacks the body as well as how our immune system recognizes the virus.
 This enabled them to quickly identify the closed conformation of the S2 subunit of the spike protein as the optimal immunological target7,8.